Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: #1

-In the main article, we present a narrative explanation of the Association P-R accompanied by a schematic diagram.
-To elucidate the calculation of Association P-R more thoroughly, we include the pseudo-code for computing Association P-R, as depicted in Alg.~\ref{alg:eval_metric}.
+In the main article, we present a narrative explanation of the Navigation Refinement P-R accompanied by a schematic diagram.
+To elucidate the calculation of Navigation Refinement P-R more thoroughly, we include the pseudo-code for computing Navigation Refinement P-R, as depicted in Alg.~\ref{alg:eval_metric}.

-Furthermore, the formula for $\text{A-P}^{50:95}, \text{A-R}^{50:95}$ and $\text{A-F1}^{th},\text{A-P}^{50:95}$is as follows:
+Furthermore, the formula for $\text{NR-P}^{50:95}, \text{NR-R}^{50:95}$ and $\text{NR-F1}^{th},\text{NR-P}^{50:95}$is as follows:

 where $th$ are the thresholds in association P-R as $[0.5:0.05:0.95]$ (10 thresholds).
+Additionally, in the validation set, because NR-R is always 1, we use the NR-P value directly as NR-F1.